SESYNC-ci/text-mining-CACI-lesson/docs/_slides/scraping.md

 ## Scraping

+For text analysis, whether online or following document OCR, few tools are as useful for pulling out strings that represent a value than "regular expressions".

+===

 ![Text](https://imgs.xkcd.com/comics/regular_expressions.png "Wait, forgot to escape a space.
 Wheeeeee[taptaptap]eeeeee.")
 *by Randall Munroe / [CC BY-NC](http://xkcd.com/license.html)*
 {:.captioned}

 ===

-RegEx is a very flexible, and very fast, program for parsing text.
+RegEx is a very flexible, and very fast, program for finding bits of text within a document that has particular features defined as a "pattern".

 | Pattern      | String with <span style="color:red;">match</span>                                    |
 |--------------+--------------------------------------------------------------------------------------|